 - 500 Kenyan Shillings gets you 1 GB of data for one month.

-- We have found 3G coverage in almost all parts of Kenya – even the bush and the beach!
+- We have found 3G coverage in almost all parts of Kenya – even the Masai Mara and the Diani Beach!
 The 4G is also reliable in the major cities of Kenya.

 Internet in Morocco

 - Maroc Telecom, Meditel, and Inwi are the main service providers.
-Maroc Telecom seemed to work the best in Marrakech, Essaourah, and other main cities.
+Maroc Telecom seemed to work the best in Marrakech, Essaouira, and other main cities.

 - We paid 50 Dirham for 5 GB of data for one month